Medicare vs Employer-Sponsored Coverage

 How does Medicare compare with employer-sponsored coverage?

 Although all employer-sponsored plans are different, they typically cover both inpatient and outpatient care, as well as prescription drugs.
-The following chart shows the main differences between Medicare and most employer health plans.
+The following chart shows the main differences between Original Medicare, Part A and Part B, and most employer health plans.

 Will I pay a penalty if I don’t enroll in Medicare when I turn 65?